+Meetings.
 The Company expects all Board members to attend all meetings, including the Annual Meeting of Shareholders, except for reasons of health or special circumstances.
-The Board met on nine days during 2018.
-Every Director attended at least 75% of the aggregate of: (i) the Board meetings held during that period in which they served; and (ii) the total number of meetings of any Committee of the Board on which the Director served with the exception of Mr. Lynch who attended 67% of the aggregate of such meetings.
-Each individual who served on the Board of the Company on the date of the 2018 Annual Meeting of Shareholders attended the meeting.
+The Board met on nine days during 2019.
+Every Director attended at least 75% of the aggregate of: (i) the Board meetings held during that period in which they served; and (ii) the total number of meetings of any Committee of the Board on which the Director served.
+Each individual who served on the Board of the Company on the date of the 2019 Annual Meeting of Shareholders attended the meeting.